Welcome to today's edition of the Rush 24-7 podcast.

 That's not his DNA.

-He wants to win races for Republican clients, Republicans, he wants to help Republicans win.
+Republicans, he wants to help Republicans win.

-Nothing wrong with that goal, but there's a lot of go along to get along and positioning, and we can't make the Hispanics mad and blib-blah you know, whatever.
+But there's a lot of go-along to get along and positioning, and we can't make the Hispanics mad and blah, blah, blah, you know, whatever.

-That we're we're we're done with that for right now.
+We're done with that for right now.

-We're gonna see how something else works.
+We're going to see how something else works.

 It's called boldness.

-It's called upbeat on unapologetic conservatism.
+It's called upbeat unapologetic conservatism.

-It's called here's what we believe.
+It's called, here's what we believe.

 If you like it, vote for us.